Threat Education

 The True Cost of Ransomware

-No organization is immune to ransomware, but prepared businesses survive attacks that destroy unprepared ones.
-The investment in prevention—proper backups, security tools, training, and planning—is a fraction of recovery costs.
+No organization is immune, but prepared businesses survive attacks that destroy unprepared ones.
+The investment in prevention is a fraction of the $1.53 million average recovery cost.